redhat-cop/containers-quickstarts/README.md

 This repository is meant to help bootstrap users of the OpenShift Container Platform to get started in building and using Source-to-Image to build applications to run in OpenShift.

+For more details on what a _Quickstart_ is, please read our [contribution guide](./CONTRIBUTING.md).

 ## What's In This Repo?

 This repo contains OpenShift related quickstarts of several different flavors.